 There’s No Escape

 The Holy Grail of greater personal integrity lies with the person who is more consistent, at least in recognizing, if not dropping, their double standards.
-Now, we are all engaged in this path, either deliberately or by dint of unintended consequences (i.e., the stress of wanting it both ways).
+We are all engaged in this path, either deliberately or by dint of unintended consequences (i.e., the stress of wanting it both ways).

-Hmm… sounds a little like the idea behind Karma, only this cyclic fate occurs moment to moment, day to day, year after year.
-This is fortunate in that there is plenty of time to wake up; this is unfortunate for there is only a moment in which to wake up.
+All this sounds a little like Karma, only this cyclic fate occurs moment to moment, day to day, year after year.
+This is fortunate in that there is plenty of time to wake up; this is unfortunate for there is only each moment now in which to wake up.
 It is easy to keep waiting for the next moment…

 (1) For all I know, formal Taoist sects have their dogmas and creeds, but they don’t count here.
-Centertao’s brand of Taoism is like that of Protestantism, which is “a Christian religious movement originating in the 16th century from Martin Luther’s attack on Roman Catholic doctrine.
-It grew to encompass many churches and denominations denying papal authority and believing in justification by faith”.
-Protestants rely on the Word of the Bible.
+Centertao’s brand of Taoism is like that of Protestantism, albeit, Protestants rely on the Word of the Bible.
 We are almost the opposite, at least in our reliance on any word or name claiming to be ‘the constant’.
 That makes having any formal creed or dogma something of an oxymoron.

 (2) I spent 15 years traveling around the world (Asia, Africa, Europe, the Americas, and Australia) wandering via much hitch-hiking and working odd jobs when money ran out.
 This open-ended and on-the-ground level experience gave me an opportunity to get to know the people behind their cultural façade.
-I became quite adept at discerning the ‘original person’ from the ‘cultural person’, undoubtedly due to my innate acultural nature.
+I became quite adept at discerning the ‘original person’ from the ‘cultural person’, undoubtedly due to my innately more acultural nature.
 I see people as having two personalities, ‘original’ and ‘cultural’.
 Meeting people one on one, the ‘original’ stands out; meeting people in a group with their fellow countrymen, the ‘cultural’ person stands out.
-Oh, there is so much more I could say… that’s for another post, another day.
+Oh, there is so much more I could say… that’ll wait for another day.

 It is notable that Buddha’s Four Truths, taken by themselves, are a perfection of natural science aimed squarely at us.
 However, the evidence must be gathered in from one’s own personal experience to prove they are true.
 The advantage of modern science is the gathering of empirical proof, and we need all the help we can get!

 Here are two Science News reports that point to our fairness instinct.
-Read these PDF’s if you’re interested, Unfair Trade and Ape Aid: Chimps share altruistic capacity with people.
+If you’re interested, Google, Unfair Trade and Ape Aid: Chimps share altruistic capacity with people.